elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 ## Nobara KDE

-When the laptop wakes from sleep, the cursor cannot be moved by the trackpad anymore.
+When the laptop wakes from sleep, the cursor cannot be moved by the touchpad anymore.
 Online search yielded to disable "suspend" or "modern standby" but I couldn't find those settings in the BIOS menu of a 2016 laptop (razer blade stealth).

+Had to disable secure boot so I see a tpm error on every boot and need to press enter.

 ## Other Issues